John Dunton

 by Dunton, John

-printed for the author, and sold by S. Keymer at the Printing Pross in Pater-Noster-Row, J. Harrison near the Royal-Exchange, and A. Dod, without Temple-Bar
+printed for the author, and are to be sold by S. Popping in Pater-Noster-Row, J. Harrison near the Royal-Exchange, A. Dodd, and A. Boulter without Temple-Bar

 8